-1. Enforcement of MPA regulations statewide
+• Enforcement of MPA regulations statewide

-Enforcement of relevant MPA regulations is essential to ensure a successful MPA network that has the best chance to achieve the ecological goals in the Marine Life Protection Act (MLPA)4.
-Recurring poaching of marine life in MPAs decreases diversity, populations, and reproductive output, and can therefore affect an ecosystem's ability to recover from or mitigate negative impacts.
+Enforcement of relevant MPA regulations is specifically mentioned in the Marine Life Protection Act23 as essential to ensure a successful MPA Network that has the best chance to achieve the ecological goals in the Marine Life Protection Act.
+Recurring poaching of marine life in MPAs decreases diversity, populations, and reproductive output, and can therefore affect an ecosystem's ability to recover from or mitigate negative impacts.24

-2. Outreach and education to improve compliance of MPA regulations statewide
+• Outreach and education to improve compliance of MPA regulations statewide

 Outreach and education to the public is a critical component of establishing and maintaining compliance with MPA regulations.
-Improved public awareness of MPA regulations can serve as OTC impact mitigation because it increases protection of marine life within MPAs, which in turn maximizes the expected ecological benefits from these areas.
+Improved public awareness of MPA regulations can serve as OTC impact mitigation because it increases protection of marine life within MPAs, which in turn maximizes the expected ecological benefits from these areas.25